micado-scale/docs/user_documentation/rst/deployment.rst

-   git clone https://github.com/micado-scale/ansible-micado.git ansible-micado cd ansible-micado git checkout master
+   git clone https://github.com/micado-scale/ansible-micado.git ansible-micado cd ansible-micado git checkout develop

 Step 2: Specify credential for instantiating MiCADO workers.
 ------------------------------------------------------------

-MiCADO master will use this credential to start/stop VM instances (MiCADO workers) to realize scaling.
+MiCADO master will use this credential to start/stop VM instances (MiCADO workers) to host the application and to realize scaling.
 Credentials here should belong to the same cloud as where MiCADO master is running.
 We recommend making a copy of our predefined template and edit it.
 The ansible playbook expects the credential in a file, called credentials.yml.
 Please, do not modify the structure of the template!

 ::